 Up your enchilada weekend game with these Stacked Coho Salmon Enchiladas!
 Fresh coho salmon baked into a cheesy tortilla topped with red enchilada sauce, pico de gallo, and more cheese!
 It’s a healthier, tastier twist that is a definite must-make!

-3 Copper River Salmon fillets (5-6 ounces each, pin bones removed)
+- 3 Copper River Salmon fillets Buy Now

 You will want to use salmon that has a higher oil content to produce an amazing nutty and buttery taste.
 Copper River salmon or Alaskan king salmon are great options for this recipe.
 If that wasn't good enough, another reason is, when cooking, fat carries flavor.
 All the soy sauce and brown sugar is carried by the natural oils and dispersed throughout the salmon fillet.